 Your job as a 3D artist is to transform design concepts into fantastic, immersive, and attention-grabbing imagery.
 Before you decide to get your visual materials for any professional purposes such as advertisement, portfolio, or project presentation, there are some things you should keep in mind.

 Modern architecture companies are looking for something more than verbal descriptions and drawings.
 You need a new and more effective way of showcasing your design ideas.
 Nowadays, both companies and clients demand more from 3D visualization as it offers so much more than the drawings or sketches.

-They demand endless options of textures and color shades, a wide variety of backgrounds, different angles, and unbelievable realism.
+They demand endless options of textures and colour shades, a wide variety of backgrounds, different angles, and unbelievable realism.
 Before you send your application and expose your architectural visualization services, there are some common things architecture companies require from 3D artists that surpass just your ability to create the most amazing pieces of digital art.

 You can be a creator of visual masterpieces.
 Still, if you go unprepared for a job interview, you'll miss a chance to establish a mutually beneficial and productive collaboration with some architecture company.

 With that in mind, here's what you should know about some standard requirements these companies insist on before hiring.

 The majority of modern architecture companies work at the intersection of various creative techniques and professions.
 They prefer combining technical routines with artistic features.
 Therefore, the ideal candidate is required to be able to fit in, as this is a highly multitasking environment.